-Being the good and proper (or is it “propper”) journalists that we are here at Worship Leader Magazine, we did a little research and found that several other well respected writers have asked this same question and surfaced some great data for us to pull from.
+Being the good and proper (or is it “proper”) journalists that we are here at Worship Leader Magazine, we did a little research and found that several other well-respected writers have asked this same question and surfaced some great data for us to pull from.
 Jeannette Spohn, the head editor at Polar Bear Editing, published this article and came away with these data points based on her very large (537 votes, not bad) poll:

 My polls typically get a 100 votes– give or take 50.
 This poll quickly amassed 537 votes.
 People are passionate about their spellings.
 I tallied the answers and here are the results:

 Another well-respected journalist (okay, we think it’s an AI bot) published a very thorough study with data from different countries all debating this hot topic.

 - United States, there is a 62 to 38 preference for “worshipping”